rbitas/belly-button-challenge/README.md

 # belly-button-challenge
 DataViz boootcamp homework

-*Note This website was used to understand Object.enteries() function which is used in apps.js which can be found in the static folder*

 Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

 Use sample_values as the values for the bar chart.